ibm-cloud-docs/account/commitment-faqs.md

 {: #commit-signup}
 {: faq}

-Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to sign up for {{site.data.keyword.Bluemix_notm}} Enterprise Savings Plan.
+Contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to sign up for {{site.data.keyword.cloud_notm}} Enterprise Savings Plan.
 To view your account ID, select **Register with a Code** during account registration.
-After you consult with a sales representative, you receive a confirmation email with your commitment quote details and information about {{site.data.keyword.Bluemix_notm}}'s Terms and Conditions.
+After you consult with a sales representative, you receive a confirmation email with your commitment quote details and information about {{site.data.keyword.cloud_notm}}'s Terms and Conditions.
 Your account is activated upon order processing.

 ## How do I view existing commitments?
 {: #existing-commit}